Ichigo656/Educational_platform_OS/README.md

 # Educational_platform_OS
-In this platform u can communicate and upload pdf and video And can see them
+In this platform u can communicate and upload pdf and video, can see them